ragardner/tksheet/DOCUMENTATION.md

 Parameters:
 - Leaving `column` as `None` inserts an empty column, e.g. `insert_column()` will append an empty column to the sheet.
 - `width` is the new columns displayed width in pixels, leave as `None` for default.
-- `header` when `True` indicates there is a header value at the start of the column.
+- `header` when `True` assumes there is a header value at the start of the column.
+- `fill` when `True` any provided columns that are shorter than the Sheets longest column will be filled with empty values up to the length of the longest column.
 - `undo` when `True` adds the change to the Sheets undo stack.

 ___